Do you feel like you are swallowing needles while eating meals?

 Yes, it’s possible.
 As there are many possible causes of a sore throat without other symptoms like fever, running nose, and cough.

 Throat can get irritated from eating too spicy food or smoking.
 If you can identify anything like this and eliminate it, the soreness should get better.

 Another reason would be acid reflux or heartburn.
 When the acid in the stomach washes up into the throat, it might cause a mild chemical burn which leads to soreness.

-This could be strep throat also, which is characterized by bad sore throat without accompanying cold symptoms.
+This could be strep throat also, which is characterized by a bad sore throat without accompanying cold symptoms.
 It is more likely if you also have swollen glands and enlarged tonsils in your neck.